peterVG/awesome-tdr/README.md

 | [University of North Texas Library](https://digital.library.unt.edu/) | 2015 | self | [report](http://www.library.unt.edu/digital-libraries/trusted-digital-repository)
 | [Canadiana.org](https://canadiana.org) | 2015 | CRL |[report](https://www.crl.edu/reports/certification-report-canadianaorg-digital-repository)

+Please leave a [pull request](../../pulls/) or [file an issue](../../issues/) if you would like to add or correct information on this list.

 # About
 Trusted Digital Repository (TDR) is a term used to refer to a library or archive of digital information objects that has undergone a formal audit of its long-term content management and digital preservation capacity.